The best PDF readers for Windows make it simple and easy to manage PDF documents on any Windows machine.

 Enterprises can get a quote for volume licensing of the software as well.
 By going down this route, firms get one deployment package with a single license.

 Lulu Software has developed a range of easy-to-use PDF management applications for both individual users and businesses.
-Soda PDF is the firm’s flagship offering, giving access to a full suite of cloud-based PDF tools through either home or premium editions.
+Soda PDF (opens in new tab) is the firm’s flagship offering and is one of the best PDF readers for Windows.
+It offers a full suite of cloud-based PDF tools through either home or premium editions.

 With the software, you’re able to review, annotate, send and track documents from a single comprehensive user interface.
 You can also connect Soda PDF to Google Drive, OneDrive, Dropbox, Evernote and Box accounts, which makes it easier to download and distribute documents.